List of content you will read in this article:

-The Name Servers keep some records which contain domain names, IPs and some other information.
+The Name Servers keep some records that contain domain names, IPs, and some other information.
 If your website is hosted on Monovm then the name servers used to manage your DNS records will be Monovm’s general name servers, like:

 Child Name Servers

-How to add a record in control panel
+How to add a record in the control panel

-For creating name servers, you must define records which map a domain name to the IP address.
+For creating name servers, you must define records that map a domain name to the IP address.
 Throughout this tutorial, we will use cPanel as the hosting control panel to define these records.